 A measurement is the measured outcome of your trial.
 Each measurement can contain one or more metrics, and each trial can contain one or more measurements taken over a period of time.
 You can add a new measurement to the trial at any point before the trial is completed.

-If you do not specify an algorithm, Vertex Vizier uses the default algorithm.
+If you do not specify an algorithm, Vizier uses the default algorithm.
 The default algorithm applies Bayesian optimization to arrive at the optimal solution with a more effective search over the parameter space.

 ALGORITHM_UNSPECIFIED: Results in the same behavior as when you don't specify a search algorithm.
-Vertex Vizier uses a default algorithm, which applies Bayesian optimization to search the space of possible values, resulting in the most effective technique for your set of parameters.
+Vizier uses a default algorithm, which applies Bayesian optimization to search the space of possible values, resulting in the most effective technique for your set of parameters.

 GRID_SEARCH: A simple grid search within the feasible space.
-This option is particularly useful if you want to specify a quantity of trials that is greater than the number of points in the feasible space.
-In such cases, if you do not specify a grid search, the default algorithm may generate duplicate suggestions.
+This option is useful if you want to specify a quantity of trials that is greater than the number of points in the feasible space.
+In such cases, if you do not specify a grid search, the default algorithm can generate duplicate suggestions.
 To use grid search, all parameters must be of type

 RANDOM_SEARCH: A simple random search within the feasible space.

-How Vertex Vizier differs from custom training
+How Vizier differs from custom training